atrahhdis/mahasivipassana/content/the-manual-of-insight.md

 ## About the book

-[The Manual of Insight](http://mahasimanualofinsight.org/) is the most comprehensive book/manual for the practice of Mahasi Vipassana (Insight) meditation.
+[The Manual of Insight](http://mahasimanualofinsight.org/) is the most comprehensive manual for the practice of Mahasi Vipassana (Insight) meditation.

-It is considered to be the magnus opus of Mahasi Sayadaw and it is a must read - *or even better a must study* - for practicioners interested in Mahasi Vipassana.
+It is considered to be the magnus opus of [Mahasi Sayadaw]({{< ref "bio.md" >}}) and it is a must read - *or even better a must study* - for practicioners interested in Mahasi Vipassana.

 <br>